The Twelve Days of Christmas (song): Gold rings

 Shahn suggests that "the five golden rings refer to the ringed pheasant".
-William and Ceil Baring-Gould reiterate this idea, which implies that the gifts for first seven days are all birds.
+William and Ceil Baring-Gould reiterate this idea, which implies that the gifts for the first seven days are all birds.
 Others suggest the gold rings refer to "five goldspinks"—a goldspink being an old name for a goldfinch; or even canaries.
 However, the 1780 publication includes an illustration that clearly depicts the "five gold rings" as being jewellery.

 General

 According to The Oxford Dictionary of Nursery Rhymes, "Suggestions have been made that the gifts have significance, as representing the food or sport for each month of the year.
 Importance [certainly has] long been attached to the Twelve Days, when, for instance, the weather on each day was carefully observed to see what it would be in the corresponding month of the coming year.
 Nevertheless, whatever the ultimate origin of the chant, it seems probable [that] the lines that survive today both in England and France are merely an irreligious travesty."

 In 1979, a Canadian hymnologist, Hugh D. McKellar, published an article, "How to Decode the Twelve Days of Christmas", in which he suggested that "The Twelve Days of Christmas" lyrics were intended as a catechism song to help young English Catholics learn their faith, at a time when practising Catholicism was against the law (from 1558 until 1829).
 McKellar offered no evidence for his claim.
 Three years later, in 1982, Fr.
-Hal Stockert wrote an article (subsequently posted on-line in 1995) in which he suggested a similar possible use of the twelve gifts as part of a catechism.
+Hal Stockert wrote an article (subsequently posted online, in 1995) in which he suggested a similar possible use of the twelve gifts as part of a catechism.
 The possibility that the twelve gifts were used as a catechism during the period of Catholic repression was also hypothesised in this same time period (1987 and 1992) by Fr.
 James Gilhooley, chaplain of Mount Saint Mary College of Newburgh, New York.
 Snopes.com, a website reviewing urban legends, Internet rumours, e-mail forwards, and other stories of unknown or questionable origin, concludes that the hypothesis of the twelve gifts of Christmas being a surreptitious Catholic catechism is incorrect.
 None of the enumerated items would distinguish Catholics from Protestants, and so would hardly need to be secretly encoded.